We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

 The project will provide easier access to the Hume Freeway in one of the fastest growing areas in Australia

-The O'Herns Road Upgrade is being delivered by the Major Road Projects Authority.
+The O'Herns Road Upgrade is being delivered by Major Road Projects Victoria.
 Visit the project website for more information.

 West Gate Tunnel